Mat-Beut/Sollygraph/README.md

 ## EN
 ### Overall presentation
-Sollygraph is a python program that allows you to draw a soil horizon graph by inputting your data, you can zoom in your graph and export it in .png, .pdf, .jpeg, .jpg, .pgf, .eps, .ps, .raw, .rgba, .svg, .svgz, .tif, .tiff or .webp format.
+Sollygraph is a python program that allows you to draw a soil horizon graph by inputting your data, you can zoom in your graph, move it and export it in .png, .pdf, .jpeg, .jpg, .pgf, .eps, .ps, .raw, .rgba, .svg, .svgz, .tif, .tiff or .webp format.

 *Please note that this program, even though already usable, is still a W.I.P.*